johnmgreenwell/demo-drivers/README.md

 ## Schematic

-The overall schematic for the test setup and associated CAD files are included as composed in [KiCad 8](https://www.kicad.org/blog/2024/03/KiCad-8.0.1-Release/).
+The overall schematic for the test setup and associated CAD files are included for [KiCad 9](https://www.kicad.org/).

 ![Demo Drivers Schematic](images/demo-drivers-schematic.png)